Note: This is a home collection test kit that will be mailed to you.Fasting Required:

 Ship to lab Monday–Thursday only.

-The Comprehensive Stool Analysis is a noninvasive assessment of digestive and absorptive functions that includes digestion, absorption, bacterial balance, metabolism, inflammation, yeast and immune status for patients with nonspecific GI-related symptoms, such as indigestion, dysbiosis (microbial imbalance), constipation, and diarrhea, as well as the presence of adaptable pathogens and monitoring the usefulness of therapeutic treatment of Gastrointestinal (GI) disorders.
+The Comprehensive Digestive Stool Analysis (CDSA) is the original noninvasive assessment of gastrointestinal function that includes digestion, absorption, bacterial balance, metabolism, yeast and immune status for patients with general GI-related symptoms, such as indigestion, microbial imbalance, constipation, and diarrhea.